nhsuk/simple-conditions-prototypes/views/diarrhoea/main-content-before.md

 ## Your pharmacist can help with diarrhoea

-You can take medicines to help reduce the diarrhoea slightly and shorten it.
+You can take medicines to reduce the diarrhoea and shorten how long it lasts.
 However, you don’t have to take these and they won’t cure your diarrhoea.

 Describe your symptoms to your pharmacist.
 They can recommend the best medicine for you.